jbatnozic/N.E.W.-40.000/Codices/Orks.md

 - **Waaagh!**
 - TODO Ramshackle?
 - **Deep Strike**
-- **Big Red Button:** When this unit Advances, increase its Movement characteristic by 3" until the end of the action, but it cannot use any ranged weapons in the following Shooting phase.
+- **Name:** When this unit Advances, increase its Movement characteristic by 3" until the end of the action, but it cannot use any ranged weapons in the following Shooting phase.
+TODO (think of a name)
 - **Big Bomb (only if equipped):** TODO

 #### > OPTIONS: